Dihh/cleaning-company/README.md

 The lint configuration will ensure code quality.

 You can run this using `npm run lint`  command inside a nodejs environment ou inside the container.

-The test coverage is almost 90% and can be verified bellow:

 ## Build